tubearchivist/tubearchivist/CONTRIBUTING.md

 - Maintainability is key: It's not just about implementing something and being done with it, it's about maintaining it, fixing bugs as they occur, improving on it and supporting it in the long run.
 - Others can do it better: Some problems have been solved by very talented developers.
 These things don't need to be reinvented again here in this project.
 - Develop for the 80%: New features and additions *should* be beneficial for 80% of the users.
-If you are trying to solve your own problem that only applies to you, maybe that would be better to do in your own fork or if possible by a standalone implementation using the API.
+If you are trying to solve your own problem that only apply to you, maybe that would be better to do in your own fork or if possible by a standalone implementation using the API.
 - If all of that sounds too strict for you, as stated above, start becoming a regular contributor to this project.

 ---